Financial Assistance FAQs

-New students applying to the school may apply for financial aid.
+New students applying to the school may apply for financial assistance.
 The Foote School expects that families who enroll paying full tuition will continue to pay full tuition each year their child is enrolled unless there is a change in the family’s circumstances.
 Potential changes include divorce or separation, additional children at a tuition-charging school, or job loss.
-Foote's financial aid budget does not allow us to financially support families in the case of a parent who chooses to return to school or change jobs as a personal choice, thereby reducing their household income.
+Foote's financial assistance budget does not allow us to financially support families in the case of a parent who chooses to return to school or change jobs as a personal choice, thereby reducing their household income.
 We are aware there could be extenuating circumstances within some families and in these cases we ask that you contact the Director of Financial Aid.

 Foote School does not offer scholarships.
-All financial aid dollars are awarded on the basis of a family's demonstrated financial need.
+All financial assistance dollars are awarded on the basis of a family's demonstrated financial need.
 Each family's need is determined through the financial analysis at SSS.
 All awards from Foote, however, are in the form of a grant and do not include any loans.

 For parents who are divorced, separated, or never-married, it is the school's policy to consider financial information from each parent regardless of custodial arrangements.
 Each parent must submit a completed PFS form for their household and all required tax documents for their household.
 We are aware there could be extenuating circumstances within some families and in these cases we ask that you contact the Director of Financial Aid.